DanielOgorchock/ST_Anything/HubDuino/README.md

 Your screen should look like the following image just before you click Done:
 ![screenshot](https://user-images.githubusercontent.com/5206084/36057749-aa08b88a-0de0-11e8-8f14-e531c324897a.png)
-- Click the Done button at the bottom of the screen
+- Click the Done button at the bottom of the screen.
+This will cause a REFRESH command to be sent to your ST_Anything microcontroller, which in turn will send a status update for every device you configured in your sketch's setup() routine.
+These updates from ST_Anything will cause child devices to be created if they do not yet exist.

 ## Verify your Child Devices are automagically created
 - Click on "Devices" from the left hand navigation menu